-Your donation today to the Children's Emergency Fund can help provide children and families at risk in Ukraine and around the world with immediate aid, such as food, water, hygiene kits, psychosocial support and cash assistance.
+Your donation today to the Children's Emergency Fund can help provide children and families at risk in Ukraine and around the world with immediate aid, such as shelter, food, fuel and water.
 Together, we can protect children in crisis.

 Ukraine is the second-largest country in Europe, after Russia, and has an estimated population of 44 million.
 Sadly, children in Eastern Ukraine have grown up in conflict for the past eight years, enduring violence, shelling and being displaced from their homes.
-Today, fighting in Ukraine has forced children and families to seek refuge in neighboring countries, with more than 10.65 million people having now crossed the borders.
+Today, fighting in Ukraine has forced children and families to seek refuge in neighboring countries, with nearly 16 million people having now crossed the borders.

 Ukraine’s children are caught in the crossfire of this adult war.
 It should never have come to this.

 Save the Children has been operating in Ukraine since 2014, delivering essential humanitarian aid to children and their families.
 So far, we’ve been able to reach over 524,000 people with life-saving essentials, protection and assistance.
 Your generous support makes this work possible.
 Make a one-time donation to the Children's Emergency Fund or join Team Tomorrow to connect with the causes you care about - like conflict- through your monthly donation.